 While PSD files are designed for comprehensive image editing and retain multiple layers, PNG files are generally used for web graphics with lossless compression and support for transparency.
 PNG files do not support layers or advanced image editing features.
 Learn more about PNG Files.

 JPG files are commonly used for photographs and web images due to their efficient compression.
 However, JPG files lose image quality and do not retain layers, unlike PSD files which maintain high image quality and layer information.
-Learn more about JPG Files.
+Learn more about JPEG Files.

 Adobe Illustrator (AI) files are vector-based, making them ideal for scalable graphics.
 PSD files are raster-based and better suited for detailed image editing.
 AI files do not support Photoshop layers but excel in vector graphics.
 What is an AI File?